 Grades Specialty Teachers

-Masumi Hayashi-Smith Masumi Maei Hayashi-Smith graduated from Brown University where she spent three years as a board member of the student opera production company and directed a fully orchestrated production of Cristoph Willibald Gluck’s “Orpheo ed Euridice.”
+Masumi Maei Hayashi-Smith graduated from Brown University where she spent three years as a board member of the student opera production company and directed a fully orchestrated production of Cristoph Willibald Gluck’s “Orpheo ed Euridice.”
 After college, she took a break from classical music doing education research in Sri Lanka on a Fulbright grant, and living in Bali.
 Upon re-entry to the United States, she began the Kodály Masters program at Holy Names University.
 Masumi teaches classes for 4-5 year olds at Vivace Youth Chorus in San Jose, teaches private voice and musicianship lessons at her home, and sings in the choir for St. Lukes Episcopal Church in Los Gatos.
-This is Masumi‘s second year with Berkeley Rose.
+Masumi has been working at Berkeley Rose since 2015.